What's in a Name?

 Squire and Ella Tietsort came to Fillmore in 1877 and acquired 167 acres in the Foothill Drive area of town.
 He planted mission grapes, olives, and tropical plants.
 When Mr. Tietsort knew he was dying, he made an agreement with R. A. Fremlin to pay all his debts and allow his granddaughter to remain in the family home, and in return, he would give him all his 167 acres.

-Lester A. Price was President of Fillmore Citrus Assoc and Southside Imp Co.
+Lester A. Price was President of Fillmore Citrus Association and Southside Improvement Company.
 He also served as a Director of Sunkist Growers and Ventura County Citrus Exchange.
 Besides being mayor of Fillmore, he served on the County Board of Supervisors and was chairman for many years.
 His home is still located at 458 Fillmore Street.
 William and Lester Price remain the only father-son to have served as mayors of Fillmore.
+Additionally, Willliam's grandson and Lester's nephew, William Dewey served as Mayor.

 Wm.
 Shiells arrived in Ventura County in 1884.
 He and his brother, Jim took up farming on what is now Guiberson Rd.
 In 1911 oil was discovered on Shiells property.
 This family donated the property which became Shiells Park.
 He served on the County Board of Supervisors from the 4th District.